beaussan/nx-release-tag-experiment/apps/my-app-3/README.md

 npx nx dev my-app-3
 ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts your app in development mode, rebuilding assets on file changes. dd

 ## Deployment